 - Indirect transfers of Argentine assets (including shares) will be taxable, provided that (a) the value of the Argentine assets exceed 30% of the transaction’s overall value, and (b) the equity interest sold (in the foreign entity) exceeds 10%.
 The tax will also be due if any of these thresholds were met during the 12-month period prior to the sale.
 The indirect transfer of Argentine assets will only be subject to tax if said assets are acquired after 1 January 2018.
 Also, transactions involving indirect transfers of Argentine assets within the same economic group would not trigger taxation provided the requirements to be set by regulations are met.

-- Change in CFC rules with full attraction of passive income obtained directly and/or indirectly through a chain of controlled companies provided those companies' income is more than 50% passive and are subject to a tax lower than the 75% of the Argentine income tax rate, among other conditions.
+- Change in controlled foreign company (CFC) rules with full attraction of passive income obtained directly and/or indirectly through a chain of controlled companies provided those companies' income is more than 50% passive and are subject to a tax lower than the 75% of the Argentine income tax rate, among other conditions.

 - Additionally, Employers’ social contributions (except social health) will be progressively modified from current combined 17% - 21% to a 19.5% rate over a five-year period.

 - Negotiations with the provinces are also envisioned to accomplish the public commitment of reducing provincial taxes, such as the stamp tax (0.75% in 2019 with gradual reductions until 2022) and turnover tax (mostly for industries and transportation activities, maximum rate for resale would be 5%).